jerry-dumblauskas/PythonBuiltins/README.md

 Python Builtin Functions

-this script is a sample of all the built ins -- with common usage
+one script is a sample of all the built ins -- with common usage

+the rest are idioms, investigations, and experiments...